adda-team/adda/.github/PULL_REQUEST_TEMPLATE/misc.md

----
-name: Miscellaneous tool
-about: Submit a pull request related to tool in misc/ folder
-title: "[MISC] _Replace With Suitable Title_"
-labels: comp-Misc
-assignees: ''

----

 <!--Thank you for contributing to ADDA.
 The following contains the instructions in the comments.
 You may remove or leave them.-->

 ### Summary